Skip to main content

 If the list renders (multiple accounts), expect:

 • Direct accounts.
-Standard Google Ads accounts you own or are a user on.
+Standard Google Ads accounts.
+You own them, or you are a user on them.

 • Manager accounts (sometimes called MCC accounts).
 These manage other accounts under them.
-If you sign in as a manager, you'll see the accounts beneath it.
+If you sign in as a manager account, you will see the accounts below it.

 • Test accounts.
-Marked as such by Google.
-You can connect them, but campaigns created in test accounts won't run.
+Google marks these as test accounts.
+You can connect them, but campaigns created in test accounts will not run.

-If you don't see an account you expected, the most common reason is that your Google identity isn't a user on it.
+If you do not see an account that you expected, the most common reason is that your Google identity is not a user on it.
 Ask whoever owns it to add you through Google Ads' user management screen.

 What happens once you finish

 Hero Marketer saves the selected Google Ads account as your active account and inherits its time zone and currency.
 Dashboard reporting uses both so numbers line up with what you see in Google Ads.
-Existing campaigns in the account are not modified.
+Hero Marketer does not modify existing campaigns in the account.
 You can switch the active account from the sidebar at any time.

 You land on Hero AI, ready to ask questions or build your first campaign.

-I don't have a Google Ads account yet
+I do not have a Google Ads account yet

-If your Google account has never had a Google Ads account attached, Google's authorization screen will tell you.
+If your Google account has no Google Ads account attached, Google's authorization screen will tell you.
 Two paths:

 • Create one first.
 Go to ads.google.com and follow Google's signup.
 The minimum is a billing profile and a time zone.
 Come back to Hero Marketer and click Connect again.